 If there is a chance that your prices could vary during the lifetime of the advertisement you should make this clear - for example, different prices for high and low seasons.

-It is legal to charge consumers a surcharge for using a credit or debit card to pay the bill.
-However, the charge must not be more than it costs you to process the payment and you must inform consumers of the charge before they proceed with the booking.
+It is illegal to charge consumers a surcharge for using a credit or debit card to pay the bill.
 The requirements regarding surcharges are controlled by the Consumer Rights (Payment Surcharges) Regulations 2012 (see 'Payment surcharges' for more information).Back to top

 For more information on the CPRs generally, including an explanation of misleading actions and omissions, please see 'Consumer protection from unfair trading'.

 In addition, the Competition and Markets Authority (CMA) has produced guidance on information that needs to be provided by online booking sites.Back to top